drillby/automatization_of_pc/README.md

 * Some functions may require Spotify premium account
 * All of the functions are described in the web/modules/Spotify folder
 ### Wake on LAN:
-* Also it is nessesary to enable WoL function in your BIOS and OS settings.
+* It is nessesary to enable WoL function in your BIOS and OS settings.
+* File is in the turn_on_pc folder.

-### Face recognition/detection:
+### Face recognition:
 * Only usable on Linux machines.
 * You need to update turn_on_pc/wol_adresses.json based on your mac address and broadcast IP.
 * Also you need to provide your pictures to the turn_on_pc/images folder.
-* Run by running the main.py file
+* Run by running the main.py file in turn_pc_on folder.

 ### Amazon Alexa:
 * So far only an idea.